 The range of inputs and outputs is also solid and capable of handling a variety of setups.
 Total kill EQ and UV-sensitive markings are extra touches that elevate this mixer.
 But the strange shape and different layout may deter DJs that are familiar with other mixers.

-If you want to experience Allen & Heath quality on a budget the Xone 23 is one of the best beginner DJ mixers.
+If you want to experience Allen & Heath quality the Xone 23 is one of the best beginner DJ mixers.

 Allen & Heath Xone 23